In every Bug Out Bag discussion group, you’ll hear people talking about their survival fishing kits.

 If you don’t feel like putting together your own kit, you can buy survival fishing kits online.

-Some are really low-quality, but these two that I’ve found contain quality supplies and everything you’ll need to catch a fish.
+Some are really low-quality, but these two that I’ve found contain decent supplies and everything you’ll need to catch a fish.

 Before you build your survival fishing kit (and think you will be set for food if SHTF), consider the other survival food options.